Life in Germany

 Final Thoughts

-If you’re a non-EU professional looking to work in Germany, I hope this article gives you some confidence.
-And if you’re an employer, don’t let the paperwork discourage you — hiring international talent is worth it.
+If you're a non-EU professional considering a move to Germany, I hope this article helps you better understand what the process may involve.
+And if you're an employer, don't let the administrative steps discourage you — hiring international talent can be well worth the effort.

 Disclaimer

-This article is based on my personal experience applying for a work permit pre-approval as a non-EU citizen in Germany back to 2017.
-I’ve updated the content based on information valid in 2025.
+This article is based on my personal experience applying for a work permit pre-approval as a non-EU citizen in Germany in 2017.
+The content has been reviewed and updated using publicly available information available in 2025–2026.